 Another very powerful, but still underutilized method for generating patient flow, is through internet marketing.
 This could be as simple as putting up a practice website and including information about your skills and expertise.
 If you have unique skills that would stand out in a keyword search, then simply having a website might be enough to generate patient flow.
 But, in the competitive world of internet marketing, there are many, many additional things that you can do to generate traffic to your site.
 The common buzzwords are search engine optimization (SEO), search engine marketing (SEM), and social media marketing.
 Most private practices that use internet marketing will stop with SEO.
 If you do not yet have a website and plan to build one with the intention of driving traffic to your site, I recommend getting professional help before you start.
 That way, you can design the site with an eye towards SEO.
 In the Seattle area, experienced internet marketing professionals cost between $80 to $200 per hour or work on retainer.
 You could start by putting an ad in craigslist and shopping until you find one that has experience working with small practice health care providers.

 I break up operating processes into four categories: facilities, front office, back office, and insurance.

-Facilities refers to your plan for location, furniture, phone, internet, hardware and any other tangible item or service that enables you to provide your clinical services.
+Facilities refer to your plan for the location, furniture, phone, internet, hardware, and any other tangible item or service that enables you to provide your clinical services.